What can you do to make your 2022 party for the Big Game feel normal?

-While your annual Big Game party this year might not be like it was before COVID-19, there are still plenty of ways to celebrate.
+While your annual party for the Big Game this year might not be like it was before COVID-19, there are still plenty of ways to celebrate.
 What you might be worried about is making the event feel normal.

 By keeping numbers low and considering factors such as ventilation and social distancing, you can make your party for the Big Game feel as normal as possible within a global pandemic.